dcaulton/rasaGPT/README.md

 rasa run --cors "*"
 ```

-`xxx` is the API key we can get from https://openweathermap.org/

 ## Start Rasa actions server (this contains the ChatGPT logic)
 ```bash
 rasa run --cors "*"